-What exactly should you be looking for in a hiking wedding dress?
-Well, as elopement photographers who specialize in outdoorsy hiking elopements and small hiking weddings, we’ve helping lots of couple sort out what exactly to wear when choosing to hike on their wedding day.
-Here are a few of our biggest tips and tricks we’ve picked up and shared along the way.
+As an elopement photographer who specializes in outdoorsy hiking elopements and small hiking weddings, I’ve helped lots of couple sort out what exactly to wear when choosing to hike on their wedding day.

-While ultra-fitted dresses may be do-able for a traditional wedding where you’re not moving around too much, a hiking wedding dress should be a dress you can comfortably move (and hike!) in.
+While ultra-fitted dresses might work for a traditional wedding where you’re not moving around too much, an elopement dress should be a dress you can comfortably move (and hike!) in.

 Ultimately, when choosing your hiking wedding dress for your elopement, you’re looking for the intersection between style and functionality.
 The whole point of choosing to hike on your elopement day is so you can experience the trail and have fun on it.
 If you’re stuck in a dress you can’t move around in, what’s the point?